-As sometimes, the tendency is to hire more people, review your situation very carefully, and do not hire for the sake of hiring.
+As sometimes, the tendency is to hire more people, review your situation very carefully, and not hire for the sake of hiring.
 When asking yourself if the product team is too large, take a step back and carefully analyze your existing teams and the way they spend their time, analyze their workload and priorities.

 If you notice that the daily meeting lasts more than 15 minutes it can indicate that the team is too big or that it is less efficient.
 Another sign is when there is less common ground during meetings.
 It may mean that the meeting is too big and it is time to split it.
-Separate meetings and processes for each team may also work well as team members will be more focused and better at creating their own processes.
+Separate meetings and processes for each team may also work well as team members will be more focused and better at creating their processes.

 Shared resources between product teams and choosing unconventional roles such as the “team chaser” is also helpful.